jbitencourtdoriatubino-droid/A/README.md

 ## 🏸 architure
-being a purpose incomplete framework, when you'll learnig the php usend that tool for your learnig more capecite in progaming logic in php and creating back-end and full-stack projects
+being a purpose incomplete framework, when you'll learnig the php usend that tool for your learnig more capecite in programing logic in php and creating back-end and full-stack projects, then the your make project you have one archicture witch that organization